-The amount allocated for "dividends and other distributed profits" corresponds to the bonus for attending the General Shareholders' Meeting and "other" corresponds to the income from treasury placements made with Qatar National Bank by Scottish Power Ltd.; there was no outstanding amount at 31 December.
+The amount allocated for "Dividends and other distributed profits" corresponds to the Iberdrola Flexible Remuneration scheme and the bonus for attending the General Shareholders' Meeting, and "Other" corresponds to the income from cash investments made with Qatar National Bank by Scottish Power Ltd. At 31 December the outstanding amount was 97,950 thousand euros, maturing in January 2021.

-D.3 Describe any transactions which are significant, either because of the amount involved or subject matter, entered into between the company or entities within its group and the directors or officers of the company:
+D.3 Describe any transactions that are significant, either because of their amount or the subject matter, entered into between the company or entities within its group and directors or managers of the company:

-Name of director or manager Name of related party Relationship Type of transaction Amount (thousand euros) No data
+Name or company name of director(s) or manager(s) Name or company name of the company or entity within its group Relationship Nature of the transaction Amount (thousands of euros) No data N.A.

-D.4 Report any material transactions carried out by the company with other entities belonging to the same group, provided that these are not eliminated in the preparation of the consolidated financial statements and do not form part of the company's ordinary business activities in terms of their purpose and conditions.
-In any event, note any intragroup transaction conducted with entities established in countries or territories which are considered tax havens:
+D.4 Report any material transactions carried out by the company with other entities belonging to the same group, provided that these are not eliminated in the consolidation process and do not form part of the company's ordinary business activities in terms of their purpose and conditions.

+In any case, report any intragroup transaction conducted with entities established in countries or territories considered as tax havens:

-Name of entity within the group Brief description of the transaction Amount (thousand euros) No data
+Company name of the entity within the group Brief description of the transaction Amount (thousands of euros) No data N.A.